 Student Employment.
-Faculty may, upon request to the Office of Financial Aid, have work-study students assigned to assists them with appropriate duties.
+Faculty may, upon request to the Office of Financial Aid, have workstudy students assigned to assists them with appropriate duties.
 The faculty member, as the work-study student's supervisor, must keep an accurate record of the hours worked and must report student hours to the Office of Financial Aid as directed.

 Tutoring Services.
 Faculty may recommend students for tutoring who need help with their course work.
-Students may be advised or required to attend tutoring sessions by the Enrollment Management Committee, Dean of Academic Affairs, academic support team, advisor, parents, or by his/her own request.
-Tutoring is available to all students through the Student Success Center (SSC) and Upswing as well as for those eligible students in the Focus Program.
+Students may be advised or required to attend tutoring sessions by the Enrollment Management Committee, Dean of Academic Affairs, academic support team, advisor, or by request.
+Tutoring is available to all students through the Student Success Center (SSC), the IWRC, and Upswing.
 Hours are distributed each semester.
 Professional and peer tutoring support are available.
-Upswing Tutoring, an online tutoring system, is available to all 24/7.
-More information regarding the Academic Support programs and tutoring services is available in the Academic Catalog and on the College's website.
+Upswing, an online tutoring system, is available to all 24/7.
+More information regarding the academic support programs and tutoring services is available in the College Catalog and on the College's website.